-The Managers have the sole discretion to determine whether any distribution of income and/or net capital gains of the Sub-Funds should be made.
-Any distributions made out of capital will reduce the net asset value of the Sub-Funds.
+The Managers have the sole discretion to determine whether any distribution of income and/or net capital gains of the Sub-Fund should be made.
+Any distributions made out of capital will reduce the net asset value of the Sub-Fund.

-The Managers will endeavour to make a semi-annual distribution in respect of Phillip Income Fund.
 Distributions, if any, will be payable within three months after the end of 30 June and 31 December of each year.
 However, investors should note that such distribution is not guaranteed and is subject to all times to the discretion of the Managers, as stated in this paragraph.